candyapplecorn/lokey/README.md

  + In-app event-oriented chat system

 ## Technologies & Technical Challenges
-  ##### Backend: Ruby on Rails
+  This will be our first React Native app, so we will be wrangling all the errors and gotchas that get greenhorns.
+We will be working with form elements, and using a map component.
+Besides working with Google's API to produce a map, we will be requesting data from our backend and displaying it as markers on said map.
+There are several things at play here:

+  - Getting a Ruby on Rails backend to work together with a React Native app Frontend
+  - Working with Google Maps' API... in React Native
-  ##### Frontend: React Native
+  - Working in React Native for the 1st time.

 #### Seeding the Database
   + ##### Whitelisting Activities
     + LoKey is not a dating app.
-Users should not be able to post activities like "m4w 19y/o bbw pref".
+Users should not be able to post activities like "*m4w 19y/o bbw pref*".
 LoKey will initially have common activities, after which more will be added.
 Common activities may be like:
      - Catch
      - Sculpting
      - Painting